Reference Architecture: Workspace app

 After configuring Gateway and SaaS application publishing, the administrator can extend the security control of the Workspace App SaaS app access by configuring web filtering to allow/block end user access and redirect them to the Citrix Secure Browser Service.
-Most importantly, combining Secure Workspace Access and Workspace App client software, administrators can review valuable user insights through Analytic services tracking user SaaS application usage and application usage pattern.
-With Citrix Secure Workspace Access, administrators are able to control how a SaaS Application can be accessed by the end user via Citrix Workspace Experience web UI or native Citrix Workspace app client.
+Most importantly, combining Secure Private Access and Workspace App client software, administrators can review valuable user insights through Analytic services tracking user SaaS application usage and application usage pattern.
+With Citrix Secure Private Access, administrators are able to control how a SaaS Application can be accessed by the end user via Citrix Workspace Experience web UI or native Citrix Workspace app client.

 Step6 Link a Content Collaboration account and Endpoint Management service to Citrix Workspace services

 To enable Content Collaboration in the Workspace App, the administrator must Create or link a Content Collaboration account to Citrix Cloud.
 For more information on how to configure Content Collaboration see here.